jojorichard/Fluorescence_Raman_normalisation/documentation/Features_description.md

 # ⚡Fluorescence spectroscopy analysis⚡

 ## :warning: WARNING :warning:
-The dataframe containing the EEM matrice needs to be specifically standardised to ensure the proper package's functioning.
+The dataframe containing the EEM matrix needs to be specifically standardised to ensure the proper package's functioning.
 Please refer to the [Implementation](https://github.com/jojorichard/Fluorescence_Raman_normalisation/blob/main/documentation/Implementation_of_a_new_file_format.md) to see the required form.

 ## 💡Main features 💡